sahana-sukumaran/Tachometer-Project/README.md

 # Tachometer Project
 Overview
-This project is a Tachometer designed to measure the rotational speed (RPM) of a shaft or disk.
+-This project is a Tachometer designed to measure the rotational speed (RPM) of a shaft or disk.
 It was developed as a college team project to demonstrate practical skills in electronics, microcontrollers, and embedded programming.

 Features
 - Measures RPM accurately using Hall effect sensor